Code-Hex/graphql-codegen-typescript-validation-schema/README.md

 Uses the full path of the enum type as the default value instead of the stringified value.

-Note: This option has not been tested with `namingConvention.transformUnderscore` and `namingConvention.typeNames` options and may not work as expected.

 Related: https://the-guild.dev/graphql/codegen/docs/config-reference/naming-convention#namingconvention

 ### `directives`